On particular diameter bounds for integral point sets in higher dimensions: Classification of planar integral point sets

-\begin{dfn} A planar integral point sets of $n$ points with $n-1$ points on a straight line is called a \textit{facher} set. \end{dfn} Facher sets are very dominating examples of planar integral pont sets.
-In~\cite{antonov2008maximal}, facher sets of characteristic 1 are called \textit{semi-crabs}.
-For $9 \leq n \leq 122$, the diameter $d(2,n)$ is reached on a facher point set~\cite{kurz2008minimum}.
+\begin{dfn} A planar integral point sets of $n$ points with $n-1$ points on a straight line is called a \textit{facher} set. \end{dfn} Most of the examples of planar integral point sets turns to be facher sets.
+In~\cite{antonov2008maximal}, facher sets with characteristic 1 are called \textit{semi-crabs}.
+For $9 \leq n \leq 122$, the diameter $d(2,n)$ is attained on a facher point set~\cite{kurz2008minimum}.

-For non-facher integral point sets situated in two straight lines, we can easily distinct the following three cases:
+Non-facher integral point sets situated on two straight lines can be further classificated in the following three cases: